Orchestration Cluster authorization

 Certain permissions grant powerful capabilities and should be assigned with caution.
 It is critical to ensure that only trusted users and clients are granted these permissions to maintain the security and integrity of your system.

-Resource CREATE permission (deployment)
+CREATE permission for the Resource (deployment)

-permission on the Resource is equivalent to allowing remote code execution.
+Granting CREATE permission on the Resource is equivalent to allowing remote code execution.
 When a user deploys a BPMN model, it can contain executable code in script tasks, service tasks, or listeners that will be run by the process engine.

 Only grant this permission to users and clients who are fully trusted to deploy and execute code in your environment.

-User CREATE/UPDATE permissions
+CREATE/UPDATE permissions for the User

-permissions for the User resource are highly sensitive.
+The CREATE and UPDATE permissions for the User resource are highly sensitive.
 When a user's password is set or changed via Identity, there are no security controls enforced, such as password complexity policies.

 This permission should only be assigned to trusted administrators.